 Once it’s dry, you’ll want to seal your wood.
 I used beeswax since I will be using these toys one day with my daughter.
 I wanted to make sure it was non-toxic.
 You could also use Mod Podge or a spray acrylic sealer if you’re not worried about children mouthing the toys.

-Once you know how to make them, the opportunities are endless!
-I made the peg dolls above by dipping in portions of the dolls into the liquid.
+Once you know how to dye wood toys, the opportunities are endless!
+I made these peg dolls above by dipping in portions of the dolls into the liquid.
 I love the results.
 I hope this helps you make some beautiful loose parts for your classroom or your home!